-20. Deferred taxation
+22. Deferred taxation

-Deferred income taxes are calculated on all temporary differences under the liability method using a principal tax rate of 35% (2018: 35%), with the exception of deferred taxation on fair value gains attributable to investment property, which are computed on the basis of a tax rate of 10% (2018: 10%) on the basis applicable to property disposals.
+Deferred income taxes are calculated on all temporary differences under the liability method using a principal tax rate of 35% (2019: 35%), with the exception of deferred taxation on fair value gains attributable to investment property, which are computed utilising a tax rate of 10% (2019: 10%) on the basis applicable to property disposals.
 The movement on the deferred income tax account is analysed as follows: